Torre Mayor

-Located at Paseo de la Reforma, it was built by Canadian-owned Reichmann International on the former location of the Cine Chapultepec.
+Located on Paseo de la Reforma in Cuauhtémoc, it was built by Canadian-owned Reichmann International on the former location of the Cine Chapultepec.
 Construction work began in 1999 and was finished in late 2003.
 Due to Mexico City's high propensity to earthquakes, the tower incorporates several anti-earthquake measures.
 Torre Mayor is one of the strongest buildings on Earth in terms of earthquake resistance, being designed to withstand earthquakes measuring 8.5 on the Richter Scale.
-The U.S. Bank Tower in earthquake prone Los Angeles, California by comparison, is designed to withstand an 8.3 intensity earthquake.

 Earthquake resistance

-The Torre Mayor stands in the lakebed area where most of the 1985 earthquake damage occurred, It was built with 96 dampers, which work like car shock absorbers to block the resonating effect of the lakebed and its own height.
+The Torre Mayor stands in the lakebed area where most of the 1985 earthquake damage occurred.
+It was built with 96 dampers, which work like car shock absorbers to block the resonating effect of the lakebed and its own height.
 These diamond-shaped dampers are seen architecturally on its perimeter.
 With this extra bracing, this tower can withstand earthquake forces nearly four times as efficiently as a conventionally damped building.
 The dampening system proved its worth in January 2003, as a 7.6 earthquake shook the city.
 Not only did the building survive undamaged, occupants inside at the time did not know a tremor had occurred.

-Important details
+Description

 The tower has 30,000 m² of glass on the south facade with thermal and acoustic insulation, plus finished marble inside and granite in common areas and hallways.
 The architecture of the building is contemporary and international quality.
 It also has three electric power supplies in average voltage, and it is noteworthy that it is the only building in Latin America that feeds energy from three different points of the city.

-It has 29 passenger elevators, which can reach a top speed of 6.7 m/s.
+It has 29 passenger elevators, which reach a top speed of 6.7 m/s.

-It is occupied by more than 8,000 people.

-It was built at an average of 4 floors per week, and no workers died during its construction.

-Has record for being the only skyscraper in the world that has not had any major accidents or deaths during construction.
+It was built at an average of 4 floors per week, and no workers died during its construction, and thus has the record for being the only skyscraper in the world that has not had any major accidents or deaths during construction.